DuPont: Imprelis

 In October 2010 DuPont began marketing a herbicide called Imprelis, for control of certain plants in turf areas.
 DuPont voluntarily pulled Imprelis from the market in August 2011 before the EPA issued a mandatory stop-sale order on Imprelis after being alerted of numerous reports from golf courses to nurseries that the product was suspected of injuring and, in some cases, killing trees.
 Norway spruce, white pines and honey locust proved to be among the species of trees that were susceptible.

 Price fixing

 In 2005, the company pleaded guilty to fixing prices of chemicals and products that used neoprene, a synthetic rubber, resulting in an $84 million fine.

+2014 methyl mercaptan gas leak

+In 2023, DuPont pled guilty for criminal negligence for its role in a poisonous gas leak that killed four workers and injured others at a Houston-area plant on November 15, 2014.
+24,000 pounds of methyl mercaptan was released, and travelled downwind into surrounding areas.
+The company was ordered to pay a $12 million fine, and donate an additional $4 million to the National Fish and Wildlife Foundation.